This article is part of a larger series on Payments.

 - In-store: When customers make an in-store purchase, train associates to inform them of the change and entice them to take advantage of cash discounts and incentives.
 Prepare them with canned responses to anticipated questions.

-Zero cost credit card processing sounds like a great idea and, in most cases, it’s exactly that—an idea.
+Free credit card processing sounds like a great idea and, in most cases, it’s exactly that—an idea.
 However, merchants can get creative with cash discounts, cash incentives, and even their pricing strategy to ensure profitability and a positive customer experience.
 If you still need to cut costs, switch to a cheaper credit card processing company.